Betty Knox: Later years

-By the early 1950s Knox was running the Press Villa Club, an international press club in Bonn.
+By the early 1950s, Knox was running the Press Villa Club, an international press club in Bonn.
 She later wrote articles for various Canadian newspapers.
-In her final years she lived in Düsseldorf with her mother Lizzie and her daughter Patsy.
-She died in hospital in Düsseldorf on 25 January 1963, aged 56, from emphysema, carcinoma and pulmonary trouble.
+In her final years, she lived in Düsseldorf with her mother Lizzie and her daughter Patsy.
+She died in a hospital in Düsseldorf on 25 January 1963, aged 56, from emphysema, carcinoma, and pulmonary trouble.